 5 transferable skills from hospitality jobs.

-The COVID-19 pandemic is one of the biggest challenges the catering and hospitality industry has had to endure.
-With mass gatherings banned, lockdowns imposed and restrictions affecting how restaurants, bars and clubs operate enforced, it has left a number of employees out of work and many others wondering how the industry will fare hereafter.
+The COVID-19 pandemic was one of the biggest challenges the catering and hospitality industry had to endure.
+With mass gatherings banned, lockdowns imposed and restrictions affecting how restaurants, bars and clubs operate enforced, it left a number of employees out of work and many others wondering how the industry would fare after.

-While we can all expect the catering and hospitality industry will eventually regain its momentum and adapt to meet new precautions, many are still opting to find work elsewhere.
+While the catering and hospitality industry has started to regain its momentum, many are still opting to find work elsewhere.

 The prospect of embarking on a new career path can be daunting, but working in the catering and hospitality industry arms you with some fantastic transferable skills that are desired in many different roles, so be sure to incorporate these into your CV and be ready to talk through your examples with your interviewer!

 Teamwork is a prevalent asset in the catering and hospitality industry.
 Regardless of whether you’ve trained as a chef, waiter, events assistant or barista – you’re likely to have spent some time working in coordination with colleagues, building relationships or supporting workloads.

 The ability to work well with others is an invaluable tool in many job roles, as it boosts productivity in the workplace, encourages innovation and improves motivation.
 So if you’re an admirable team player, this would certainly be something to bring to the table in a new role.

 Often in the catering and hospitality industry, you’re required to think on your feet, react quickly to an unforeseen circumstance or solve a problem.
 This can involve a great deal of initiative if you’re unable to ask for help or if something needs to be dealt with immediately.
 While sometimes the fix may seem simple, you are constantly learning how to adapt and be flexible.